-Of course, we still recommend updating your quality evergreen content regularly.
+Of course, we still recommend updating your quality evergreen articles regularly.
 But, in this case, regularly means three to six months instead of every other minute or hour.

 How to keep your website’s content evergreen

-With a solid understanding of evergreen pieces, it’s time to create content of your own.
+With a solid understanding of evergreen articles, it’s time to create content of your own.
 Whether you’re creating something new or updating already published content, follow these tips for stellar results.

 Choose the right formats